 FISHING OPPORTUNITIES AT LAKE ARROWHEAD

 Fishing is one of Lake Arrowhead's most popular activities.
 With a wide variety of fish and idealic scenery, Lake Arrowhead provides exceptional opportunities for fishermen.
 When it comes to stocking Lake Arrowhead, Channel Catfish is stocked in Lake Arrowhead around October, annually, by the District Game and Inland Fisheries.
 These fish are typically ten to twelve inches in length.
 The amount of fish stocked is relative to the size of the lake and is consistent with other similarly-sized lakes throughout the area.

 Lake Arrowhead may, in the future, opt to receive an additional stock of Catfish beyond the current amount.
 Also found in Lake Arrowhead are Northern Pike.
 These fish have received fewer stockings from the DGIF over the last two seasons.
 Due to production problems, the DGIF had to reduce its July stockings of Northern Pike.
 When stocked as scheduled, these fish are typically three to four inches in length and provide an additional species for fishing.

 Because these fish do not reproduce within the lake, exceptionally high numbers are not expected for Pike at any time.
 As a panfish population fishery, Lake Arrowhead also holds Bluegill, Bass, Crappie, Tiger, Perch, and Walleye varieties.
 The lake is stocked annually by the Department of Game and Inland Fisheries.
 Bi-annually they (DGIF) come and shock the lake.
 This process causes the fish to be stunned and rise to the surface.
 Once they surface, they weigh, check for health of fish, check species amounts, measure and such.
 This is how they formulate their stocking rates and timing.
 The lake is a pan fish population and holds Bluegill, Crappie, Perch, Walleye, Catfish and the like.
 The lake is too eutrophic to support a Trout population.
-Usually when we shock the lake I take some to Cave Pond to help keep that fishery as well stocked as I can.
+Usually when we shock the lake, fish are moved to Cave Pond to help keep that pond as well stocked as we can.

 There are several fish attractors in the middle of the lake that are essentially 3 pallets shaped in a triangular fashion with cedar trees protruding from them.
 These are designed to provide cover for small fish as they grow.